 Stay tuned for Dr. Rosenthal’s other book, Weird and Wacky Workbook for Weird and Wacky Psychiatrists.
 Coming eventually.
 For more info, please see our “About” page.

-Sample worksheets (the book has 90+ handouts).
+Sample worksheets (the book has 100).
 All pictures are in grayscale/black and white, to keep the price point down, except for “Missing Addiction and Moving Forward;”

 If you’re still reading this page after all that, you’re definitely in the right place.
 Sign up for the website or shoot Dr. Rosenthal a message with your name and contact information.
-You can reserve a copy or get updates.
 Thanks so much.